samjulien/blog/_posts/2018-05-17-ruby-on-rails-killer-workflow-with-docker-part-2.md

 </nav>
 {% endhighlight %}

-That's just an image and a title on the left.
+That's just an image and a title on the left and a link to _Profile_ and _Logout_ on the right.

+Place that `book.svg` file under `app/assets/images/` folder.
+Without that file, Rails will throw an error.
 You can use your own logo or the one from the repository to get going.
-On the right, you will add links to profile and log out.

 Few more views to handle books, and you'll be done.

 Start with a view to creating new books.
+Create folders as required based on the path given in the comments below:

 {% highlight html %}
 <!-- app/views/books/new.html.erb-->